-President Trump’s 2019 budget proposal is creating some buzz around Medicare and HSAs.
-If you’re eligible for Medicare and have an HSA, here are some things you need to know.
+If you are eligible for Medicare and also have an HSA, here are some things you need to know.

 What is Medicare?

-Medicare is a federal health insurance program for people 65 and older, certain younger people with disabilities, and people with End-Stage Renal Disease.
+Medicare is a federal health insurance program for adults aged 65 and older, certain younger people with disabilities, and those with End-Stage Renal Disease.
 There are four parts to Medicare:

 - Part B. Covers certain doctors’ services, outpatient care, medical supplies, and preventative services.

-- Part C. Offered by a private company that contracts with Medicare to provide you with all Part A and Part B services.
-Most Part C plans offer prescription drug coverage.
+- Part C. Offered by a private company that contracts with Medicare to provide you with all Part A and Part B services and (usually) prescription drug coverage.

 - Part D. Adds prescription drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans, and Medicare Medical Savings Account Plans.
 These plans are offered by insurance companies and other private companies approved by Medicare.